netscaler/netscaler-k8s-ingress-controller/docs/configure/profiles.md

 The `FRONTEND_SSL_PROFILE` variable is used for setting the SSL options for the front-end virtual server (client side) unless overridden by the `ingress.citrix.com/frontend-sslprofile` smart annotation in the ingress definition.

 **Note:**
 For the SSL profile to work correctly, you must enable the default profile in Netscaler using the `set ssl parameter -defaultProfile ENABLED` command.
-Make sure that Citrix ingress controller is restarted after enabling the default profile.
+Make sure that Netscaler ingress controller is restarted after enabling the default profile.
 The default profile is automatically enabled when  Netscaler CPX is used as an ingress device.
 For more information about the SSL default profile, see the [SSL profile documentation](https://docs.citrix.com/en-us/citrix-adc/current-release/ssl/ssl-profiles/ssl-enabling-the-default-profile.html).

 To use an existing profile on Netscaler or use a built-in SSL profile,